leap0x7b/cherry/README.md

-cherry get package dir [branch] [channel] Downloads cherry package as archive from channel with branch to directory cherry install src dir                    Installs cherry package from folder to directory cherry valid dir                          Validate cherry package from directory cherry new dir                            Setup a new cherry package into directory cherry run dir                            Run package with LuaJIT in case package is app cherry add package dir                    Same as cherry get command but installs package directly in same directory cherry update                             Updates cherry package manager
+cherry get package dir [branch] [channel] Downloads cherry package as archive from channel with branch to directory cherry install src dir                    Installs cherry package from folder to directory cherry valid dir                          Validate cherry package from directory cherry new dir                            Setup a new cherry package in directory cherry run dir                            Run package with LuaJIT in case it's app cherry add package dir                    Same as cherry get command but installs package directly in same directory cherry remove package-dir                 If package in directory is valid then remove it cherry update                             Updates cherry package manager
 ```